Why Is My Moka Pot Coffee Bitter? (Causes and Simple Fixes)

 Over time, oils and residue build up in the filter basket, bottom chamber, and other pot parts.

-These oils can turn rancid and accumulate bacteria contributing to a stale or sour taste in your Moka Pot coffee
+These oils can turn rancid and accumulate bacteria, contributing to a stale or sour taste in your Moka Pot brew.

 Regular cleaning with soap and water is recommended after every use.

-Another aspect you may overlook while cleaning is storing the Moka Pot when unused.
+Another aspect you may overlook while cleaning is storing the unused Moka Pots.

 Leaving leftover grounds or moisture inside for too long leads to mold growth and bacteria buildup, negatively affecting your next cup of Joe’s taste and aroma.